agryaznov/ethink/docs/ethink-book/src/user/demo/flipper.md

-# Demo 🧐
+# Flipper and Native Token Transfer

-Our little demo consists of the three basic actions we complete on our *Substrate*-based 🦆-network using *MetaMask*:
+Our little demo consists of the three basic actions we complete on our *Substrate*-based 🦑-network using *MetaMask*:

 1. **👛 Transfer Tokens**.

    With the MetaMask UI controls solely.

    This is the simplest action as we already have everything set up to do this.
-   Once launched the ethink! node with `cargo run -- --dev`, just open your MetaMask and make sure it is connected to our 🦆 network.
-You should see *Alith* account holding `10000000 🥚`.
+   Once launched the ethink! node with `cargo run -- --dev`, just open your MetaMask and make sure it is connected to our Ethink! network.
+You should see *Alith* account holding `10000000 🦑`.
 Go ahead and send some amount of eggs to *Goliath* or any other account you'd like to (set gas limit to `21000` as requested by MetaMask).

 2. **⚡ dApp (simple): Tokens Transfer**.